 Before taking any apprenticeship, check what you’ll be learning with your prospective employer and college, so you can be sure it will be giving you the skills you want.
 Go to where can I find an apprenticeship? to learn how to find apprenticeships in your region or approach companies directly.

 Work for an equipment company:

-Get your hands on as much gear as you can and learn how it works.
 Contact an equipment rental company like Panavision, Provision or ARRI Rentals.
-Ask if you can become a kit runner or driver for them.
+Ask if you can become a kit room assistant for them.
 That way you will get to learn more about the kit and build up contacts.
 See our advice on approaching employers to learn how to do this.

 Get a degree:

-It’s not essential by any means, but if you want a degree, have a look at ScreenSkills’ list of recommended courses in film and TV.
-We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the film and TV industries.
+It’s not essential to have a degree in order to become a DIT.
+There are, however, degree courses that specialise in television production or in photography that you can consider.
+Have a look at ScreenSkills’ list of recommended courses and select one in unscripted TV or search for “camera” or “edit”.
+We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the unscripted TV industry.

 Involves making sequences on a computer that can't be created on set, like enormous crowds and fire-breathing dragons

 Combines art with programming as well as production, design and testing - the UK’s fastest growing entertainment industry